SadikUX/moodle-block_glossarysearch/readme.md

 ---

 ## Privacy
-This block stores no personal data.
+This plugin stores no personal data.
 It only displays glossary entries the user already has permission to view.

 ---

+## Changelog (Key Changes)
+- Complete redesign: modern card layout, responsive, Mustache template
+- Results list is full width, improved spacing and readability
+- Only portable LIKE search, no regex/DB-specific quirks
+- Modernized CSS and UX, linter issues fixed
+- Code cleaned up and documented

+---

-## Disclaimer
+## Maintainer
-I am **not a developer or Moodle expert**.
-This block was created for personal use and shared in case it helps others.
-If anyone with more expertise would like to take over maintenance, improve the code, or extend the functionality, please feel free to do so.
-I cannot promise support or fixes for issues.
+Currently maintained by **Sadik Mert** (Fork & Rewrite, 2025) Original version: Alan Chadwick (Moodle Forum, 2025)

 ---